 Malique spent his first few formative years living in the United States while his father furthered his studies in the field of Linguistics.

 Upon the family's return to Malaysia, Malique attended SRK Ismail (1) in Muar, Johor.
 He was then offered a place in an SBP (Sekolah Berasrama Penuh) school.
-Malique attended secondary school at Sekolah Alam Shah in Cheras, Kuala Lumpur from 1990 to 1992, and was then offered a place in MRSM Taiping's elite Special Education Program (Malay: PKP, or Program Khas Pendidikan).
+Malique attended secondary school at Sekolah Alam Shah in Cheras, Kuala Lumpur from 1990 to 1992, then was offered a place in MRSM Taiping's elite Special Education Program (Malay: PKP, or Program Khas Pendidikan).
 Malique graduated from MRSM Taiping in 1994.

 As a child, Malique demonstrated talent in storytelling and essay writing and won a writing competition.
 In primary school, his essays were so well written that he was accused of plagiarism, and was called before a panel of teachers.
-His writing was then proven to be authentic.
+His work was then proven to be authentic.
 Malique's interest in music and hip hop began in his teens, while listening to LL Cool J's Walking With a Panther LP, a gift from his family.
 He then moved to Kuala Lumpur to further his A Levels at Maktab Sains MARA, Cheras.
-He then met Joe Flizzow and moved to Subang Jaya.
+Following that, he met Joe Flizzow and moved to Subang Jaya.
 During this time, Malique and Joe began performing as a group at underground gigs, pursuing the group's musical potential in what would soon be known as Too Phat.

 1998–06: Early career, Too Phat